 This happens when the gene material is chopped up in little pieces (rather than being in one long piece as with other viruses).
 Say you caught two different strains of the flu at once from two different people.
 A cell in your body could get infected with these two different strains.
 The strains can jumble up within the host cell and mix and match their little pieces of genetic material to create a new, dramatically different strain.
 This is how a flu pandemic occurs.
 The reassortant can spread quickly.
 Nobody’s immune system recognises the new virus strain so it is able to spread rapidly.

-Scientists think that the swine flu occurred in the same way.
-A study of the gene sequence of the current circulating swine flu shows it’s a mix and match of swine flu, bird (avian) flu and human flu.
+Scientists believe that this is how the swine flu (H1N1 virus) came about in 2009.
+A study of the gene sequence of the most recent swine flu shows it’s a mix and match of swine flu, bird (avian) flu and human flu.
 It’s got genes from three different types of flu that have jumbled up together.
 Because this virus made so many people around the world get sick, the World Health Organization declared H1N1 flu to be a pandemic.
 Fortunately, the pandemic was short-lived and the virus is now one of the strains that cause seasonal flu.

 Nature of science

 Scientists study immune response to viruses so they can develop vaccines and therapies to stop them.
 However, scientific knowledge is based on our knowledge at the time observations are made.
 Because viruses mutate and re-assort rapidly, it is difficult for scientists to keep up with scientific knowledge of new viruses.
 As a result, pandemics can occur.

 This article is about coronaviruses, a group of viruses that cause upper respiratory illnesses in humans.
-In 2020, the COVID-19 virus caused a global pandemic.
+In 2020, the COVID-19 virus started a global pandemic.

 We have curated content in this Viruses and the immune system collection – it explores viruses and how our immune system fights them.
 Log in to make this collections part of your private collection.
 Click on the copy icon, and then you can add additional content and notes and make other changes.